jeff-hykin/survivor_buddy/readme.md

         - click the "Connect to ROSbridge Server"
         - if success, toggle the camera switch to the "on" position
     5. start rviz `run/3_move_it`
-    6. run the python code `python ./main/python/main.py --example_arg 'Im an example'`
+    6. run the python code `. ./.env && python ./main/python/main.py --example_arg 'Im an example'`
     7. Hopefully when your python code performs robot actions, you can see it executed on Rviz
 - Deploy to the robot
     1. the start is similar to the previous instructions: